rosiepiee/rosiepiee/README.md

 Looking for chat- HIII!!!

 Busy- Usually chilling and I don't wanna be bothered (Unless you're my bf, sis, or friends!)
-If you come up to me and idk you, expect little to no replies, no hard feelings! <3 (I realized this is hard for me cause I'm nice so I MIGHT talk to you depeneding on your vibe but I mainly wanna chill.. 😭)
+If you come up to me and idk you, expect little to no replies, no hard feelings! <3 (I realized this is hard for me cause I'm nice so I MIGHT talk to you depending on your vibe but I mainly wanna chill.. 😭)

 Away- Afk or just doing something.. leave a whisp if you need anything! ^_^